 I recently posted an article about 45 awesome websites to download the royalty free images & stock photos.
 You can use them for your website or other projects.

-Here I’ll tell you websites selling photos to earn money.
+Here I’ll tell you the websites to sell the photos to earn money.
 Suppose, you are a photographer (not need to be professional but at least know how to shoot classic snaps) or a graphics designer then you can sell your photography skills online; I mean your photos & other graphical designs.

 I hope this will help you to stand out in the online community where you can pursue your passion & simultaneously earn money too.